gbv/jskos/jskos.md

-# Registries
+## Registries
 [registries]: #registries
 [registry]: #registries

 A **registry** is a collection of [concepts], [concept schemes], [concept types], [concept mappings], and/or other registries.
-A registry is expressed as JSON object with the following optional properties, in addition to [common fields]:
+Each registry can have at least the following fields in addition to fields of all [JSKOS items]:

 property     type           definition
 ------------ -------------- --------------------------------------------------------------------------------------